ZeroXZ01/Banking-System-Web-Based/README.md

 # 🏦**Banking System Web App using JSP and Servlet**

 #### 📖 Overview
 This is a **web-based banking system** built using **JSP, Servlets, and MySQL**.
 It allows users to create accounts, manage their funds, and perform transactions.
-The project follows **MVC architecture** and uses **HikariCP for database connection pooling** to enhance performance.
+The project follows a **Layered Architecture with MVC Principles** and uses **HikariCP for database connection pooling** to enhance performance.

 ---

 ## 🚀 Features
-✅ **User Authentication** – Secure login and registration
 ✅ **Account Management** – View balance, transaction history, and user details
 ✅ **Fund Transfers** – Send money between accounts securely
 ✅ **Transaction History** – Track deposits and withdrawals